 Content delivery networks (CDNs) are an industry of geographically distributed servers and data centers that increase speed by providing users with more (and closer) locations of stored data at any given time.
 CDNs work alongside internet service providers and are commonly used for services like video streaming, loading webpages, and downloading software.
 The amount of data centers and their spatially distributed locations help to decrease load times and high bandwidth across networks, greatly improving quality of service on the Internet.

 Real-time networks build off of CDNs and establish persistent connections between clients and servers, which allow messages to flow freely and almost instantaneously.
-For example, PubNub’s real-time data stream network uses multiple forms of tcp connections, like WebSockets, MQTT, and long-polling, to provide persistent connections and quick data transmission.
+For example, PubNub’s real-time data stream network uses multiple forms of tcp connections, like WebSockets, MQTT, and long polling APIs, to provide persistent connections and quick data transmission.
 This optimizes the network for extremely high speeds and low latency.

 Low latency is more important in some industries than others, but it improves user experience and satisfaction across the board.
 Customers often become frustrated if they expect technology to be instant but then experience delays.
 Think of how you may feel when you want to watch Netflix but the video won’t load and continues to buffer.
 No one enjoys a delay like that in any environment.

 In some industries, low latency is not only a convenience but absolutely mandatory.
 In the gaming industry, lags can cause a player to lose.
 In cryptocurrency and finance tracking, users rely on instant updates to make decisions.
 And in emergency management, a delay in receiving data could cost someone their life.